openstack/tempest/doc/source/write_tests.rst

 which is executed in that order.
-Cleanup of resources provisioned during the resource_setup must be scheduled right after provisioning using the addClassResourceCleanp helper.
+Cleanup of resources provisioned during the resource_setup must be scheduled right after provisioning using the addClassResourceCleanup helper.
 The resource cleanups stacked this way are executed in reverse order during tearDownClass, before the cleanup of test credentials takes place.
 An example of a TestCase which defines all of these would be::